ietf-wg-cellar/ebml-specification/specification.markdown

 that Element's `range` attribute.
 For example, an EBML Schema **MAY** constrain the EBMLMaxSizeLength to a maximum value of `8` or **MAY** constrain the EBMLVersion to only support a value of `1`.
-If an EBML Schema adopts the EBML Header Element as-is, then it is not required to document that Element within the EBML Schema.
+If an EBML Schema adopts the EBML Header Element as is, then it is not required to document that Element within the EBML Schema.
 If an EBML Schema constrains the range of an EBML Header Element, then that Element **MUST** be documented within an `<element>` node of